 Migraine can cause a temporary type of aphasia known as transient aphasia.
-Aphasia is when a person experiences difficulty with their language or speech.
+This typically only lasts as long as the migraine episode.

 A migraine has four distinct phases.
 Not everyone will experience each phase, but they include: